mochi-bunny/Library-management-system/README.md

 #
-Project: Library management system using Mongodb for DBMS
+Project: Library management system using Mongodb and Python for DBMS

 #
 Language: Python